cmkuo/ggAnalysis/Readme.txt

-# Ntuple for Egamma electron and photon identification in CMS
+# ggNtuplizer for Egamma electron and photon identification in CMS
-# This ggtuplizer is mainly developed by cmkuo and contributed by A. Roy (https://github.com/ashimroy/EGMObjectDumper), A. Purohit (https://github.com/ArnabPurohit/PhotonDemoAnalyzer) and others from time to time.
+# This ntuplizer is mainly developed by cmkuo and contributed by A. Roy (https://github.com/ashimroy/EGMObjectDumper), A. Purohit (https://github.com/ArnabPurohit/PhotonDemoAnalyzer) and others from time to time.
 # Key points in CMSSW_12_X: Some changes from accessing "ECalClusterLaZyTools" was made from CMSSW_11_X.
 These changes are included in this branch 12_X.

 cmsrel CMSSW_12_2_1